edwardhotchkiss/mongoose-paginate/README.md

   - `sortBy` - Default: `null`
   - `populate` - Default: `null`
   - `lean` - Default: `null`
-* `callback(err, results, pageCount, itemCount)` - A callback which is called once pagination results are retrieved, or when an error has occurred.
+* `callback(err, results, pageCount, itemCount)` - If specified the callback is called once pagination results are retrieved, or when an error has occurred.
+Otherwise will return a promise.

 **Examples**